Parle Tilak Vidyalaya English Medium School

 Parle Tilak Vidyalaya English Medium School (PTVEMS) is an English-medium school located in Vile Parle East in Mumbai, India.
-It is one of the most premier and reputed schools of Mumbai.
 The school has Primary and Secondary Sections.
 The school is part of the Parle Tilak Vidyalaya Association, which runs a number of schools and colleges mainly in Vile Parle, Andheri and Mulund.

 History

 The school derives its name from the Indian independence leader Sri Lokmanya Balgangadhar Tilak (1856–1920).
 The English medium school was established on 29 June 1982 on a piece of land adjacent to the Parle Tilak Vidyalaya Marathi Medium Secondary School, which had housed the latter's laboratories.
 The school has four divisions for almost every standard, up from the prior three divisions per standard.

 Culture

-The school uniform for girls is a black coloured dress with white and black biscuit checksand for boys a white colour shirt and dark grey pants (up to the seventh standard) or trousers (standards eight to ten).